for Meniscus Surgery

 You Really Do Need A Knee Inferno Wrap®

-If you have undergone surgery on your meniscus injury then your physician will quickly get you on the path to rehabilitation.
-Now, the aggressiveness of your rehabilitation efforts and your injury's ability to heal will depend on a variety of factors including (but not limited to):
+If you have undergone surgery on your meniscus injury then your physician will quickly get you on the path to post-surgical rehabilitation.
+Now, the aggressiveness of your rehabilitation efforts and your injuries ability to heal will depend on a variety of factors including (but not limited to):